-In virtually all of my coaching relationships and other work with church leaders, the single biggest issue they face, related to staff and volunteers, is “communication.”
+In virtually all of my coaching relationships and other work with church leaders, the biggest issue they face regarding staff and volunteers is “communication.”

 Does that surprise you?
 Probably not.

-I believe that one of the most important responsibilities of leadership is seeing to it that good communication is happening at all levels of the organization.
+One of the most important responsibilities of leadership is seeing to it that good communication is happening at all levels of the organization.
 Easier said than done, though.
-Right?
-Have you ever heard the expression, “being treated like a mushroom?”
+Have you ever heard the expression “being treated like a mushroom?”
 Mushrooms are fed a lot of “crap” and kept in the “dark.”
 Many times church staff members feel like they are being treated like mushrooms.
 Not good.

-The bottom line is that continuously communicating with everyone is critically important to an organization’s overall effectiveness.
-But, actually getting this done consistently is very difficult.
-Like many of the other difficulties of leadership and infrastructure building, communication must be systemic – happening almost automatically at all levels of the organization.
+The bottom line is that continuously communicating with everyone is critical to an organization’s effectiveness.
+But, actually, getting this done consistently is very difficult.
+Like many of the other leadership and infrastructure-building difficulties, communication must be systemic – happening almost automatically at all levels of the organization.

 You guessed it!
-With communication, like all other things, we’re going to “plan and execute.”
-We’re going to develop a documented “Communication Plan,” implement the plan, and measure its effectiveness.
-And, of course, once the plan is in writing, we’re going to “communicate” it to the whole team.
+With communication, like all other things, we will “plan and execute.”
+We will develop a documented “Communication Plan,” implement it and measure its effectiveness.
+And, of course, once the plan is in writing, we will “communicate” it to the whole team.

 The Communication Plan should include communication guidelines/requirements at all levels of the organization.

-A typical plan would include these 6 elements:
+A typical plan would include these six elements:

-- One-On-One Meetings – On a very frequent and informal basis, a leader should meet one on one with each of their direct reports.
-This can be done in an actual sit down meeting and/or through routine interaction throughout the week.
+- One-On-One Meetings – On a frequent and informal basis, leaders should meet individually with each of their direct reports.
+This can be done in an actual sit-down meeting and/or through routine interaction throughout the week.
 Regardless, there needs to be a forum for team leader to team member communication.

-- Routine Staff Meetings – Every team leader should schedule and conduct routine team meetings.
+- Routine Staff Meetings – Team leaders should schedule and conduct routine team meetings.
 The two most critical aspects of a “staff meeting” are that they are regularly scheduled and on everyone’s calendar well in advance and that an agenda is sent to the team before the meeting begins.
-I’ve asked many a leader if they have a “routine” staff meeting and they immediately respond with a “yes.”
+I’ve asked many leaders if they have a “routine” staff meeting, and they immediately respond with a “yes.”
 But when I ask when the next one is scheduled, I more often than not get a response like, “We try to have them every week or two.”
 In other words, the leader hasn’t committed in the form of a standing appointment on the calendar.
-It’s important that the team know they can count on a regularly scheduled forum for communication and coordination with other team members.
+The team must know they can count on a regularly scheduled forum for communication and coordination with other team members.
 The agenda piece is good practice.
 People need to know what will be discussed and have the opportunity to add things to the agenda if they want.

-As important as communication is to the success of the mission, it should be given the attention that many other aspects of the business are given.
+As important as communication is to the mission’s success, it should be given the attention that many other aspects of the business are given.
 Having a formal Communication Plan can help the leader to get it done.